Welcome to the Roton Quantum Model - a rotational resonance framework

 Light and Matter

-In short: Matter is self-trapped localized energy - light confined in resonant, rotating loops within an oscillating energy density field.
+In short: Matter is self-trapped light-like energy confined into rotating, resonant loops within an oscillating energy-density field.

 From Roton to Resonon